 Joe Minicozzi will challenge your perception of market forces and how they affect urban environments.

-Joe is a highly sought-after speaker worldwide.
+Joe is highly sought-after speaker worldwide.
 His presentations include a deep dive into city economics, downtown development, and urban design.
+Every presentation is customized to the local context and audiences.
 Over the course of a lecture, Joe recounts his experience working with government, real estate developers, and urban designers across the world to reveal the economic dynamics shaping place.
 His compelling and often humorous stories challenge conventional thinking and entrenched biases about development, in a digestible manner.
 His experiences and thoughtful commentary cause audiences rethink their role in community design.

 Land use economics is an effective tool to understand ways a community can proactively manage growth.
 It is also a fiscally smart way to use land more wisely.
 However, few communities consider the important role that the value of land plays in land use planning, zoning, placemaking and capital improvement planning.
 The goal for Urban3's lectures is to change the way people think about the cost of development, sprawl and the value of land.